michibol/ipcc/README.md

 ### Normalization of Scientific Output

-To account for trends in overall scientific production, we retrieve the yearly total number of climate-related scientific papers through **Web of Science**, using the keywords:
+To account for trends in overall scientific production, we retrieve the yearly total number of climate-related scientific papers through a `Climate Change` topic search on **Web of Science**.

-- `Climate Change AND Global Warming`

 Following Vasileiadou et al. (2011), we compute a **normalized share of IPCC-citing papers**, defined as the ratio between:

 - the number of scientific papers citing IPCC reports (obtained as described above), and